Absolute value measurement of ion-scale turbulence by two-dimensional phase contrast imaging in Large Helical Device: Introduction

 \section{Introduction}

-Transport in magnetically confined plasmas cannot be interpreted only by neoclassical transport owing to the existence of particle orbits and electron-ion Coulomb collisions.
-Moreover, the contribution of turbulence makes the transport processes extremely complex\cite{wootton1990fluctuations}.
-Transport driven by turbulence is called anomalous transport, and the relationships between the transport types (particle flux $\Gamma_j$ and heat flux $Q_j$) and turbulence (density fluctuation $\tilde{n}_j$, temperature fluctuation $\tilde{T}_j$ and electric field fluctuation $\tilde{E}_\theta$ in the poloidal direction $\theta$) are described as follows.
+Energy and particle transport in magnetically confined plasmas usually exceeds the predictions of neoclassical transport, and the turbulence-driven anomalous transport plays an important role in the plasma confinement.
+The relationships between the transport channels (particle flux $\Gamma_j$ and heat flux $Q_j$) and turbulence (density fluctuation $\tilde{n}_j$, temperature fluctuation $\tilde{T}_j$ and electric field fluctuation $\tilde{E}_\theta$ in the poloidal direction $\theta$) are described as follows\cite{wootton1990fluctuations}.

 Here, $n_j$, $T_j$, $B_\phi$, and $k_b$ correspond to the density, temperature of particle species $j$, magnetic field in the toroidal direction $\phi$, and Boltzmann constant, respectively.
-The ensemble mean, denoted by $\langle\cdots\rangle$, is an important parameter which indicates that the transport is driven not only by individual fluctuation.
-However, it is not practical to measure these fluctuations simultaneously, resulting in an incomplete understanding of turbulence-driven transport.
+The ensemble mean, denoted by $\langle\cdots\rangle$, indicates that each transport cannot be explained by only one of the fluctuations.
+However, it is not practical to measure all kinds of fluctuations simultaneously, making it difficult to understand turbulence-driven transport in high-temperature plasmas.